bigsurly/Pfsense_PIA_Wireguard/README.md

 <h1>Pfsense_PIA_Wireguard</h1>
-<p>This script automates the recreation of a Wireguard PIA(Private Internet Access) VPN on a pfsense router .
-A great deal of this script was created and or edited and debugged with the assistance of ChatGPT.</p>
+<p>This script automates the recreation of a Wireguard PIA(Private Internet Access) VPN on a pfsense router.
+It first checks whether the necessary configuration file exists and proceeds to remove any existing configuration files.
+It then generates a new configuration file using a Python script, renames it, and parses some data from it.
+The script also modifies the pfsense configuration file to update the private and public keys and the endpoint information for the WireGuard interface.
+It then removes the old interface and adds the new modified interface.
+Finally, it applies the changes and restarts the WireGuard service.
+The script also includes a commented-out section for updating a NAT port forward rule.
+A great deal of this script was created, edited and debugged with the assistance of ChatGPT.</p>
 <h2>Prerequisites</h2>
 <ul>
 	<li>Python 3.8 (If not installed, run <code>pkg install python3.8</code> from the command line.)</li>